Aohk22/home-labs/lab-1/specifications.md

 gateway=192.168.0.1
 method=manual
 ```
-Bridge adapter interface should work out of the box.
+Bridged adapter interface should work out of the box.

 ## PC3 (192.168.0.1, 192.168.1.1)

 Partition and packages are the same as PC2.

 **Network manager**:
 systemd-networkd,
-IP: 192.168.1.1, 192.168.0.1;
+IP: 192.168.1.1, 192.168.0.1.
 *For installing packages, remember to [configure DNS](https://man.archlinux.org/man/resolv.conf.5.en) for extra bridge interface, interface listed above is only for internal lab environment.*

+**Packet forwarding:**
-**Packet forwarding:** I used iptables using this [guide](https://wiki.archlinux.org/title/Router#Connection_sharing).
+I used iptables using this [guide](https://wiki.archlinux.org/title/Router#Connection_sharing).

 **Firewall (OPNSense):**
 Follow this [guide](https://ipv6.rs/tutorial/Arch_Linux/OPNsense/).